otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 Congrats, you just finished our tutorial for denovo RAD-Seq.
-If you have plenty of times, you could try different parameters for populations or have a play with ref_map.pl, the stickleback reference genome is at ...
+If you have plenty of times, you could try different parameters for populations or familiarise yourself with the idea of a reference based approach: [ref_map.pl](http://catchenlab.life.illinois.edu/stacks/comp/ref_map.php).

 [Jump back to the main workshop schedule](https://otagomohio.github.io/2019-06-11_GBS_EE/)